Antitrust laws in Europe split Microsoft wide for exactly the sort of merged functionality that both Google and Firefox are offering.

 Yesterday, I was at The Coffee Place, or the coffee place, depending on my mood.
-I laid my burdens on the big black enameled table and ordered a cafe’ au lait with my usual swagger.
-The coffee came and I took my seat and unpacked my little mobile office.
-I ride a gas powered scooter (Chinese made 150cc gy-7 with 16" rims) so I’ve learned to travel with a couriers bag and a computer case smaller than most purses.
-But out of these I can soon fill a large desk with pages of manuscript and electronics.
+I laid my burdens on the big black, enameled table and ordered a cafe’ au lait, with my usual swagger.
+The coffee came, I took my seat, and unpacked my little mobile office.
+I ride a gas powered scooter (Chinese made 150cc gy-7 with 16″ rims), so I’ve learned to travel with a courier’s bag and a computer case smaller than most purses.
+But, out of these, I can soon fill a large desk with pages of manuscript and electronics.

-Thus situated I decided to check my Skype, before getting down to work.
-A friend had shared this story about a four-year-old Mini and her precocious imagination and the embarrassment it cause her mother.
-The story was funny and touching and a quirky commentary on the paranoid judgmental culture that is America today (or when Mini was four).
+Thus situated, I decided to check my Skype, before getting down to work.
+A friend had shared this story, about a four-year-old, Mini, and her precocious imagination, and the embarrassment it caused her mother.
+The story was funny, and touching, and a quirky commentary on the paranoid, judgmental culture, that is America today (or when Mini was four).
 When we got to the part where Mini was explaining proper water-ride etiquette to her exhausted mother, I burst out in laughter.

-Okay technically I was reading, but I was nearly finished with the entry and about ot move on to writing.
+Okay, technically, I was reading.
+But I was nearly finished with the entry, and about to move on to writing.
 I had a short story to finish–about a mysterious traveler forced by local bandits and an ignorant police inspector to investigate a murder he is illegally charged with.
 With the aid of an array of anachronistic inventions–you get the picture.
 But now I was stuck in one of those conversations.

 Ah, yes.
 Those conversations.
 They are a pitfall of the coffee house.
 The large number of aging boomers and homeless who congregate as the coffee house have a tendency toward garrulousness that approaches the level of social disorder.
 They are a real impediment at times.
 It’s very hard to write bout faeries and steam powered interstellar craft, when the guy next to you won’t stop regaling you with the details of his motion for conservatorship over his father, or her forbidden love with a Mexican celebrity who she must watch from afar using Google Satellite images of his villa in Yucatan.

-That’s when things take a decidedly distasteful turn.
+That’s when things took a decidedly distasteful turn.
 In the course of the movie discussions, Siskel and Ebert came up.
-Of course she felt the need to stress the tragedy of Roger Ebert’s disfiguring cancer.
-I pointed out that Gene Siskel had been a bit of a healthnick and still died far earlier than Ebert.
+Of course, she felt the need to stress the tragedy of Roger Ebert’s disfiguring cancer.
+I pointed out that Gene Siskel had been a bit of a healthnick, and still died far earlier than Ebert.
 Rather than allowing me to return to my computer, she continued talking as if I had simply made a bad joke.
-Now she began to try and get personal information about me.
-I tried to be polite but I did again remind her I was there to work.
-She quizzed me about my computer, tried to drag me into a critique of the ethics of dumping beta tech on an unsuspecting buyer at Fry’s.
-And used colonoscopy recommendations as a means to try and get me to tell her my age.
+Now, she began to try and get personal information about me.
+I tried to be polite, but I did, again, remind her I was there to work.
+She quizzed me about my computer, tried to drag me into a critique of the ethics of dumping beta tech on an unsuspecting buyer at Fry’s, and used colonoscopy recommendations as a means to try and get me to tell her my age.